the heft and the edge 26/5/2017 wkj fantasy

 Remarkably he was largely successful in creating a climate of competition among his ‘colleagues’ and on certain issues achieved partial guidance from the highest authority.
 Many entries were improved, many omissions were addressed.
 The resulting text is patchy to say the least but nonetheless has great merit.
 It provides, for any newcomer to the field, a useful introduction to many of the key developments in the political history of the four nations.

-The published edition of the completed history of course remains unavailable to the Collegiate Press.
+The published edition of the completed history of course remains unavailable to the College Library.

 to all registered students.